 Here at Authentic Aesthetics we don’t just provide our patients with treatments, we believe in also educating our patients on their skin conditions so they have a greater understanding of how the treatments work and how to manage their conditions afterwards.

 Acne is a skin condition that affects the majority of the population at some point in their lives in varying degrees of severity.
-While most people who suffer from acne experience the condition when they reach puberty, adult acne can develop as late as your twenties or thirties.
 Characterised by congestion, redness and white pustules, acne most commonly affects the face but can also develop on the back and chest.

 Back acne is common in people already suffering with acne and is generally worse in men but can also affect women.
-It can also appear in gym lovers as they get a build up of sweat, oil and dead skin.
-It is caused in the same way that acne is, the sebaceous (oil producing) glands are over stimulated causing bacteria to build up resulting in spot formation.
+The sebaceous (oil producing) glands are over stimulated causing bacteria to build up resulting in spot formation.

 Blackheads are pores that have been clogged with oil or dirt.
 They are not naturally black, they oxidise the longer they are exposed to the air causing them to appear black.
 They are classified as a mild form of acne, however all skin types are susceptible to them.